 "German economy is in a condition of most dangerous crisis.
-The entire 'programme for creating work' as operated by the government will never be carried out.
+The entire 'program for creating work' as operated by the government will never be carried out.
 Sooner or later wages will have to be lowered again.
 And, however comical it may sound, in many respects we shall have to go backwards 200 years.
 And above all we shall have to lower habits of life to the limit."

-The employers regard any tempo legalising the plunder of the workers as being too slow and this gives rise to serious friction even with the representatives of the "labour front," who resort in their propaganda to the use of a certain dose of demagogy.
-In connection with their demagogic campaign "to reduce prices" which is being carried on by the "labour front" under the guidance of the notorious doctor Ley, a number of employers' organisations, especially commercial organisations, have come out with a sharp criticism of the propaganda of the "labour front," while Hitler himself, in his speech at Munich on March 21, announced a "second drive against unemployment" and raised the question of lowering prices.
-The Empire Association of Wholesale and Foreign Trade characterises the results of this slogan as follows :
+The employers regard any tempo legalizing the plunder of the workers as being too slow, and this gives rise to serious friction even with the representatives of the "labor front", who resort in the propaganda to the use of a certain dose of demagogy.
+In connection with their demagogic campaign "to reduce prices" which is being carried on by the "labor front" under the guidance of the notorious Doctor Ley, a number of employers' organizations, especially commercial organizations, have come out with a sharp criticism of the propaganda of the "labor front", while Hitler himself, in his speech at Munich on March 21, announced a "second drive against unemployment" and raised the question of lowering prices.
+The Reich Association of Wholesale and Foreign Trade characterizes the results of this slogan as follows:

-"We must state that the mere information in the press about such a campaign has, according to the information at our disposal, caused a certain condition of disquiet. . .
-In view of the exceptional resources at the disposal of the propaganda apparatus of the German 'workers' front,' such an all-embracing campaign for the lowering of prices would cause such a critical position in business that we consider that we have the right to draw attention to this immediately."

-There is the further very significant fact characterising the situation that the leader of the Berlin section of the "workers' front," Engel, who was the fascist personification of the inviolability of wage agreements, was dismissed only a few days ago.
-The employers are trying to get rid as quickly as possible of any external formalities which could in the slightest degree hinder the capitalist being "master in his own house."
+"We must state that the mere information in the press about such a campaign has, acording to the information at our disposal, caused a certain condition of disquict...
+In view of the exceptional resources at the disposal of the propaganda apparatus of the German 'workers' front', such an all-embracing campaign for the lowering of prices would cause such a critical position in business that we consider that we have the right to draw attention to this immediately."
+There is the further very significant fact characterizing the situation that the leader of the Berlin section of the "workers' front", Engel, who was the fascist personification of the inviolability of wage agreements, was dismissed recently.
+The employers are trying to get rid as quickly as possible of any external formalities which could in the slightest degree hinder the capitalist being "master in his own house".

 On the other hand, a section of the unemployed have been taken into industry in one way or another.
 The unemployed who are outside the factory gates are trying above all to get jobs inside the factories.
-But when they find themselves in the surroundings of the present-day fascist factory jail, or working as serfs in the forced labour camps, they will with our aid be drawn into the common class front in the factory against the employers.
+But when they find thmselves in the surroundings of the present-day fascist factory jail, or working as serfs in the forced labor camps, they will with our aid be drawn into the common class front in the factory against the employers.

-For this reason, nothing is now causing greater disquiet to the fascist dictatorship in Germany than the question of the workers.
-The fascist government compels the employers to engage unemployed national socialist workers first of all, and to throw out the old cadres who are all suspected, and not without reason, of "sympathy towards Marxism."
-The Government has launched the slogan that all unemployed national socialists who have a Party card numbering from No. 1 to No. 100,000 must immediately receive jobs.
+The fascist government compels the employers to engaged unemployed national-socialist workers first of all, and to throw out the old cadres who are all suspected, and not without reason, of "sympathy towards Marxism".
+The government has launched the slogan that all unemployed national-socialists who have a party card, running from No. 1 to No. 100,-000, must immediately receive jobs.
 But even this cannot be done, because in the overwhelming majority the unemployed Storm Troops consist of unskilled workers, who moreover are dreaming of a better life now that their party is in power, while for the employers to lose their old cadres means to undertake a very unprofitable and risky experiment.